christiancheng15/vPlates-Number-Plate-Checker/README.md

 ### Automatically check the availability of vehicle plate combinations on vplates.com.au.
 It utilizes `cloudscraper` to bypass web scraping restrictions and makes concurrent requests to efficiently handle large numbers of plate combinations.
 The script reads proxies and combinations from two text files (`proxies.txt` and `combinations.txt`), checks each combination using a unique proxy, and stores successful results in a `success.txt` file.

+⚠️ This script requires an update.
+Due to recent changes in the website's security mechanism, the script may no longer work as expected.

 ## Features
 - Proxy Rotation: Utilizes a list of proxies to randomize and assign a proxy for each request, minimizing detection and avoiding rate limits.
 - Concurrency: Leverages Python’s ThreadPoolExecutor to check multiple plate combinations in parallel, significantly improving performance.\